At Amberoot we approach sustainability by:

 We use diversity materials in an effort to temper the dominance of fibres like polyester and cotton, so that alternative, more resource-friendly and culturally responsive fibres can begin to flourish.
-Favouring alternatives such as organic cotton, flax, hemp and lyocell that reduce pesticides, naturally increase land yield, as well as reduce water use.
-Similarly, a step away from polyester towards biodegradable fibres such as wool would reduce our dependency on petrochemical products, including oil.
+Favouring alternatives such as organic cotton, flax, hemp, agricultural waste fibres and lyocell that reduce pesticides, naturally increase land yield, as well as reduce water use.
+Similarly, a step away from polyester towards biodegradable fibres such as hemp would reduce our dependency on petrochemical products, including oil.
 The cultivation and usage of diverse fibres has the potential to turn them into the majority, which would serve our material needs more efficiently.
 Not only that, it could lead to more varied and locally sensitive agriculture, more regional fibres, more local jobs, and healthier, more socially robust environments.

 Artisan and Craftspeople Conservation